doc4d/4d-web-studio/docs/webforms/rendering.md

 Each webform has its own URL on the [4D web server](https://developer.4d.com/docs/en/WebServer/webServer.html), and the rendering engine communicates with the web server using REST Requests.

-The following diagram can help you understand how data flows to and from the studio:
+The following diagram describes how data flows to and from the studio:

 ![workflow-diagram](img/workflow.png)